Controller & Procedure

 procedure Function

-The function returns an object with .handle() method that accepts an async function that processes the request after validation succeeds.
-It receives a type-enhanced Request as VovkRequest<TBody, TQuery, TParams> and the params: TParams value as the second argument.
+It returns an object with a .handle() method that accepts the actual async handler.
+The handler receives a type-enhanced request as VovkRequest<TBody, TQuery, TParams> and the validated params: TParams value as the second argument.

 import { procedure, prefix, put } from 'vovk';